Traditional Chinese law

-Traditional Chinese law refers to the laws, regulations, and rules used in China up to 1911, when the last imperial dynasty fell.
+Traditional Chinese law refers to the legal system including laws, regulations, and rules used in Sinosphere.
 It has undergone continuous development since at least the 11th century BCE.
 This legal tradition is distinct from the common law and civil law traditions of the West – as well as Islamic law and classical Hindu law – and to a great extent, is contrary to the concepts of contemporary Chinese law.
 It incorporates elements of both Legalist and Confucian traditions of social order and governance.

 One feature of the traditional Chinese criminal procedure is that it was an inquisitorial system where the judge, usually the district magistrate, conducts the public investigation of a crime.
 This is comparable to the system used in civil law jurisdictions, but contrary to common law which uses an adversarial system where the judge decides between attorneys representing the prosecution and defense.
 "The Chinese traditionally despised the role of advocate and saw such people as parasites who attempted to profit from the difficulties of others.
 The magistrate saw himself as someone seeking the truth, not a partisan for either side."

 Two traditional Chinese terms approximate "law" in the modern Western sense.
 The first, fǎ (法), means primarily "norm" or "model".
 The second, lǜ (律), is usually rendered as "statute".